changeworld/azure-docs.ja-jp/articles/service-fabric/service-fabric-quickstart-containers-linux.md

 az group create --name $ResourceGroupName --location $Location

 # Create secure five node Linux cluster.
 Creates a key vault in a resource group
-# and creates a certficate in the key vault.
+# and creates a certificate in the key vault.
 The certificate's subject name must match
 # the domain that you use to access the Service Fabric cluster.
 The certificate is downloaded locally.
 az sf cluster create --resource-group $ResourceGroupName --location $Location --certificate-output-folder . --certificate-password $Password --certificate-subject-name $Subject --cluster-name $ClusterName --cluster-size 5 --os UbuntuServer1604 --vault-name $VaultName --vault-resource-group $ResourceGroupName --vm-password $VmPassword --vm-user-name $VmUserName
 ```